 - Medical malpractice

-People may sustain serious injuries from the circumstances listed above.
-Injuries may include broken bones, traumatic brain injuries (TBIs), burns, and internal injuries.
-Traumatic injuries can worsen your health and may require lengthy recoveries or ongoing medical treatment.
-Dealing with the repercussions of such injuries can be painful to you and your loved loves.
+People often sustain serious injuries from the circumstances listed above.
+Examples include broken bones, traumatic brain injuries (TBIs), burns, and internal injuries.
+Severe injuries can affect your quality of life and may require lengthy recoveries or ongoing medical treatment.
+Dealing with the repercussions of such injuries can be painful for you and your loved ones.